kris-nova/API/API/src/Config/README.md

 API/src/Config
 ===

-Logic for config file parsing and runtime operations
+ - Logic to handle loading config into memory